gaargipandit-web/Portfolio/README.md

 # Gaargi Pandit portfolio

 This is an HTML and CSS-only portfolio.
 Each project keeps its own visual theme—including its typography, palette, backgrounds, layouts, buttons, and galleries—while `shared.css` provides the site-wide navigation, sticky header, footer, scrollbar, keyboard focus treatment, and image-preview overlay.
+Small Change

 ## Consistency contract